DataAnalyticsinStudentHands/DataMaps/README.md

-# HNETDataMaps Client
+# DataMaps Client

 This is the web frontend for a data processing framework for atmospheric sensors who can monitor and edit their data.

-The documentation for end users can be found in the Wiki.
+The documentation for end users can be found in the Wiki at

 The following instructions are for developers who want to setup their own version.
 This is a [meteor](https://www.meteor.com/) based framework.

 ## Prerequisites

-* Data Folder: The framework expects a certain data folder structure. `/hnet/incoming/current` + `/hnet/outgoing/current` should exist.
-Those locations are hard coded and need be changed if desired.
+* Data Folder: The framework expects a certain data folder structure. `/hnet/outgoing/current` should exist.
+This location is hard coded and need be changed if desired.

 * We are running with a local [MongoDB](https://docs.mongodb.org/manual/installation/)